 Preparing for an Emergency

 Living overseas can be exciting, but part of the adventure is the possibility of a crisis.
-Around the globe each year, American expatriates face a host of challenges: earthquakes, storms, illness and disease, political instability and many others.
+Around the globe each year, U.S. citizens face a host of challenges: earthquakes, storms, illness and disease, political instability and many others.
 While Kuwait can be a great place to live and work, it’s always wise to be prepared for a crisis, and it’s important to take responsibility and be proactive.
 Below are some easy steps you can take to prepare your family for such an event.
-Although the U.S. Embassy has no information on imminent crises, these are useful tips in any emergency.
+The following are useful tips in any emergency:

 - A detailed home inventory is a good first step in your preparations.
 We recommend that you document your possessions, along with the description, date of purchase, model number, serial number, and value.
 Consider making a video record of your possessions and storing it online.
 You may also consider taking out insurance on your possessions as an option to provide financial backup.